-Building Code Standards
+• Building Code Standards

 New building code standards will include standards to protect against damage from extreme storms, such as flooding and high winds.
+In addition, the Building Code has been increasingly incorporating energy conservation standards into the Code, which should further benefit the environment, including the Norwalk River and the Sound.